-You have been using Siri to command your HomeKit accessories within the limitation of Wi-Fi network.
+You have been using Siri to command your HomeKit accessories within the limitation of the Wi-Fi network.
 But now with Apple TV in association with Apple ID enables you to convey messages to your HomeKit from your iPhone or iPad even if you are not in your home.

 How does this happen?
 Your iCloud Keychain and HomeKit frameworks work together to make this happen.
-For example, you are on LTE and you tap the Home button to wake up Siri and give command: turn on the lights.
-This command will not give you any result as you don’t have any support from Apple TV or from iOS 9 HAP protocol.
+For example, you are on LTE and you tap the Home button to wake up Siri and give the command: turn on the lights.
+This command will not give you any result as you don’t have any support from Apple TV or from HAP protocol.

 It is quite easy to set up your Apple TV with HomeKit; just log out of your iCloud account on Apple TV and log back in.